google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 Once you decide on a strategy for caching then you must implement it.
+A SPA architecture is often recommended when using an app shell.
+When we refer to SPA (single-page apps), we're talking about apps that are loaded once and are then  *lived in*  for a long period of time.
+SPAs rely heavily on script and have entirely separate "server rendered" versions.
+Google's headline web apps (GMail, Inbox, Maps, Docs, Sheets, and so on) have been pioneers in this realm.
+These web apps are distinguished by managing a larger share of the state of the application on the client and then doing some form of synchronization on data sets.

-A SPA architecture is often recommended when using an app shell, but it can take some time to refactor an existing site/app over to this architecture.
+However, it can take some time to refactor an existing site/app over to the SPA architecture.
 If refactoring is a daunting task or if using an exclusively SSR approach is your only option for now, then you can still take advantage of service worker caching.
 But, you might end up treating your UI app shell the same way you would dynamic content.

 * A cache-first strategy will not be entirely safe here if your server-rendered content is not entirely static and may change.
 * A  [cache/network race](/web/fundamentals/instant-and-offline/offline-cookbook/#cache-and-network-race) approach might work as with some combinations of hardware, getting resources from the network can be quicker than going to disk.
 Just keep in mind that requesting content from the network when the user has some copy of it on their device can waste potentially costly data.